 See information about New College's academic program.

-We offer more than 35 different Areas of Concentration (Majors), in humanities, social sciences, and natural sciences, as well as a number of interdisciplinary concentrations.Read more here
+New College of Florida offers more than 35 different Areas of Concentration (Majors), in humanities, social sciences, and natural sciences, as well as a number of interdisciplinary concentrations.Read more here

 New College professors are committed to teaching and mentoring undergraduates.Read more here